 That’s it, basically.

-It’s a hobby for people who are organized and can keep track of how much they’ve spent and if they’ve spent enough to get the sign-up bonus.
+It’s a hobby for organized people who can keep track of how much they’ve spent and if they’ve spent enough to get the sign-up bonus.

 I created an Airtable base to track my points and miles credit card.
-I made a template base for others to purchase, too:Buy the Template!
+I made a template base for others to purchase, too, and it’s only $7:Buy the Template for Just $7!

 Very, very simply: sign up for a card offering a bonus; meet all the requirements to earn the bonus.